 ‘By June 1922 the LLL had received 570 pounds from 24 contributors.
 Of the total money in hand 560 pounds came from 13 South Australian supporters.
 In June 1923 contributors had risen to around 500, and funds received to over 1,000 pounds.
 Although the number of contributors remained about the same, circulating capital by 1929 was over 4,000 pounds.’
 (From Strength to Strength, John B. Koch, 1996)

-The funds of the LLL grew slowly in those early years, due mainly to the Great Depression and periodic droughts throughout Australia.
+The funds of LLL grew slowly in those early years, due mainly to the Great Depression and periodic droughts throughout Australia.

 Post World War II growth

-In the late 1940s, the LLL introduced savings accounts in addition to the pool of donations originally set up.
+In the late 1940s, LLL introduced savings accounts in addition to the pool of donations originally set up.
 From that time, funds have grown substantially.

 ‘In terms of actual money, the growth of the LLL was such that listed assets of around 16,500 pounds in 1941 grew to exceed one million pounds by 1962.
 The following year loan deposits alone were over the million [pound] mark.
 By June 1966 assets were over three and a quarter million dollars.’
 (Koch, 1996)